15 TV Series Set In Small Towns: The Strange & The Spooky

 Twin Peaks (1990 -1991)

-This is when TV started to get really interesting, blurring the lines between genre, television and cinematic aesthetic.
+The 90s was when TV started to get really interesting, blurring the lines between genre, television and cinematic aesthetic.
 The dawn of peak TV was stirring, ready to inundate us with shows worth staying home for.

 Pretty Little Liars (2010 - 2017)